dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

             </p>
             <p>
-              Due to inflation of increasing costs of genetic testing, veterinary care and etc. Our prices need to reflect that.
+              Due to inflation of increasing costs of genetic testing, veterinary care and etc, Our prices need to reflect that.
 If you have not picked a kitten within 1 year, then your price is subject to change.
 If for a serious reason you cannot take a kitten within 1 year (for example you got cancer, or the litters are late) we